pip-services/pip-services-docs/content/en/python/mysql/connect/mysql_connection_resolver.md

     Helper class that resolves MySQL connection and credential parameters, validates them and generates a connection URI.

-    It is able to process multiple connections to MySQL cluster nodes.
 ---

 **Implements:** [IReferenceable](../../../commons/refer/ireferenceable), [IConfigurable](../../../commons/config/iconfigurable),
 [IOpenable](../../../commons/run/iopenable)

+### Description

+The MySqlConnectionResolver class allows you to create a MySQL connection and credential parameters resolver that validates the parameters and generates a connection URI.

+Important points

+- It is able to process multiple connections to MySQL cluster nodes.

 #### Configuration parameters